codefresh-io/docs.codefresh.io/_posts/2024-01-28-jan-release-notes.md

 <br>

 **Pipelines**
 * For Bitbucket Cloud, `codefresh-report-image` step fails with errors to get Pull Requests (PRs) and branches.
-(CR-22200 vadim)
-* Builds for Gerrit in Codefresh are triggered twice at random.
-(CR-20179 Olek)
+* Builds for Gerrit in Codefresh are triggered twice because of webhook data delivery request timeouts or connection issues.
 * Replaced misleading warning message "The security token included in the request is invalid" for successful builds.
-(CR-18186 kim)

 <!--- * Notifications not send for builds triggered by Cron timers.
 (CR-3927 Franscisco) -->